khakans/khakans-mern-stack/README.md

 # Introduction

 This repository is the result of the learn to develop my first MERN application, and is still in learning and development to perfect its features.
+This application needs improvement by adding some logic functions to make all features work. this will be my work in the future

 ## Depedencies